amureborn/Absolute-Enable-Copy/README.md

 4. Ready to Copy: Post selecting your desired mode, start copying text from any website seamlessly.

 ## 📣 How I Built This Extension!

+Recently, we published our first Chrome extension that enables right-click and copy functionality on websites that have disabled the text copy selection command on their websites.
+Additionally, we added an OCR Image Reader feature that allows you to extract text from images.
+In this article, we will show you how to create a Chrome extension that enables right-click functionality.

+Here is a simple and detailed step-by-step guide on how you can create your own 'Enable Right-Click & Copy' Chrome extension.

 Before starting the actual development of the 'Absolute Enable Copy & Image Reader' Chrome extension, we first need to understand what a Chrome extension is.
 Chrome extensions are small tools or software pieces that can be installed in browsers to add extra features, enhancing our browsing experience.